What Does Guardianship of An Elderly Parent Mean?

 For all caregivers, caregiving support is valuable.
 Caregiving is an unexpected role.
 Becoming a guardian for an elderly parent raises the level of responsibility.

 If you are a caregiver, you know that the daily responsibilities will increase.
-That caregiving responsibilities will become more time consuming and complicated.
+You know that caregiving responsibilities will become more time-consuming and complicated.

-This website offers support through the library, monthly newsletter, and support groups.
+This website offers support through the library, monthly newsletter, and an online caregiver community.
 Don’t wait.
 Take the next step to relieving the stress and uncertainty of caregiving.